Is there a prohibition on completion or closing prior to clearance by the relevant authority? Are there possibilities for derogation or carve out?

 Finally, Turkish merger control rules do not provide the possibility of derogations from suspension.

-During the 'first-phase' investigation by the CMA (see paragraph 5.3 below for details of the stages of the review process), there is no automatic obligation to suspend implementation of the transaction.
+During the 'first-phase' investigation by the CMA (see section 19 below for details of the stages of the review process), there is no automatic obligation to suspend implementation of the transaction.
 An automatic prohibition only becomes applicable if and when a second-phase investigation is opened.

 The CMA has the power to impose an order prohibiting closing of an uncompleted transaction, for the purpose of preventing 'pre-emptive action'.
 Pre-emptive action is that which would prejudice the CMA's ability to investigate the merger or to remedy any competition concerns that it may subsequently identify.
 A prohibition on closing might therefore be necessary if the legal act of closing itself (as opposed to events that may take place after closing) will automatically impact the viability of the target as a standalone competing business.
 The CMA has given the example of a closing that would automatically lead to the loss of key staff or management capability for the target.
 Another example might be where the target has important and irreplaceable contracts that contain change of control provisions that will inevitably be exercised on closing, for example because the other party to the contract is a competitor of the purchaser.